-Is Transparency the Next Big Thing in Marketing?
-Matthew Kobach Thinks So.
+Fast's Matthew Koback Thinks Transparency Is the Next Big Thing in Marketing

 The marketing world isn’t known for transparency.
 It’s known for NDAs, which make it hard to figure out which marketers do what for which companies — let alone why.